Bulletin #7038, Maple Syrup Quality Control Manual

 Storing Equipment

-Store all equipment where it will remain dry, lessening the potential of rust.
+Store all equipment where it will remain dry, lessening the potential for rust and microbial growth.

 Summary

-The most important contribution to the production of high quality maple syrup and syrup products is cleanliness and attention to detail in all parts of the production process.
-Producers should be careful to protect their efforts and financial investment to produce the highest quality syrup possible.
-A high quality product adds to the image of Maine-produced maple products as well as to the producers’ profit level.
+Cleanliness and attention to detail in all parts of the production process are the most important contributions to producing high-quality maple syrup and syrup products.
+Producers should protect their efforts and financial investments to produce the highest-quality syrup possible.
+A high-quality product adds to the reputation of Maine-produced maple products and the producers’ profit level.

 Appendix